snowzach/hassio-addons/doods-novax/README.md

 See https://github.com/snowzach/doods for more documentation.

-This image supports AMD64 CPU's with SSE4.2 instructions
+This image supports AMD64 CPU's without SSE4.2 instructions

 ### Models